ssp21/ssp21-spec/ssp21.md

 **Encrypted and authenticated session modes**

-Note: SSP21 does not support encrypted sessions at this time.
+SSP21 does not currently support encrypted sessions.
 Future versions of the protocol may support AEAD cipher modes like AES-GCM.

 ##### M_INIT_HANDSHAKE